UCL-CCS/Nbed/README.md

 ## Examples and Explainers
 This [folder](https://github.com/UCL-CCS/Nbed/tree/master/docs/source/notebooks) contains jupyter notebooks which explain the embedding procedure in detail, including relevant theory.
 Notebooks to replicate results presented in publications can also be found here.

 ## Development
-If you would like to contribute to this code base please first create an issue and a fork of the repo from which to make your pull request.
+If you would like to contribute to this codebase please first create an issue describing your feature request or bug.
+We'll be happy to help.

+If you have made changes yourself, make sure to fork the repo and open your PR from there.